qwx9/notes/net/algorithms/machinelearning/introduction.md

 	"élargir le spectre de recherche de solutions de séparation entre les données d'une classe et les données d'une autre."

+Mathematically, the equation of the curve representing the ADALINE is of the form:

+	w₀ + w₁x₁ + … + w₏x₏ = 0

+ie.:

+	w₀*1 + w₁x₁ + … + w₏x₏ = 0

+If we omit w₀, the curve will always pass through the origin, which does not allow us to explore the full problem space. w₀ allows the curve to be offset anywhere in addition to changing its slope.

 #### Algorithm